Peter Rabbit (film): Production

+Casting

 In August 2016, Will Gluck was reported to direct from a script by Gluck and Rob Lieber, with James Corden cast as the voice of Peter Rabbit and Rose Byrne in one of the live-action roles.
 Two years later around the time of the film's release, Byrne said that her character was a re-imagined version of Beatrix Potter.
 Daisy Ridley and Elizabeth Debicki joined the cast in September 2016, and principal photography was scheduled to commence in Sydney, Australia, in January 2017.
 The next month, Domhnall Gleeson was cast as Thomas McGregor, the descendant of the original Mr. McGregor, and Margot Robbie joined the cast, expected to voice a bunny, Flopsy.
 In November, Sia was cast as Mrs. Tiggy-Winkle.

+Filming

 On December 18, 2016, a first image of the title character, along with the film's logo, was revealed.
 Production began in December 2016.
 Gluck produced the film along with Zareh Nalbandian of Animal Logic, which provided the animation and visual effects for the film.
 The crew peaked at 80 animators, working as 6 core teams, each with a lead animator and a technical animator.
 Live-action scenes were filmed at Centennial Park in Sydney. and in Ambleside, Cumbria UK.
 In March 2017, filming took place at Central railway station, Sydney, which was depicted as London Paddington station along with Mortuary railway station being depicted as Windermere station.
 An Endeavour railcar is also featured in the film.
 The soundtrack features a version of the song "Steal My Sunshine" by the band Len with the lyrics rewritten to be about Peter Rabbit.